adujon/OncogenicStressPlanariaPredation/README.md

-This repository contains the R code and raw dataset used in the following publication
+This repository contains the R code and raw dataset used in the following iScience publication

 Oncogenic stress alters predator-prey interactions between a globally invasive and a native planaria species.